giant-consortium/cookbook/phenotyping.md

 If you do not have measures of weight, waist and/or hip, pre-derived values for BMI and WHR can be used and these will be QC'd.
-A mixture of non-derived and pre-derived WHR and BMI values are allowed but if both are provided for a given primary GWAS, the pipeline with priortise derivation of phenotypes over pre-derived phenotypes.
+A mixture of non-derived and pre-derived WHR and BMI values are allowed but if both are provided for a given primary GWAS, the pipeline with prioritise derivation of phenotypes over pre-derived phenotypes.
 For example, if height is provided alongside both weight and BMI, then the primary BMI GWAS will based on deriving BMI from height and weight - the pre-defined BMI variable will be ignored.